OctopusDeploy/Octopus-Bamboo/README.md

 This plugin used the Atlassian SDK.
 You can find more information about how to install and run the SDK from https://developer.atlassian.com/display/DOCS/Introduction+to+the+Atlassian+Plugin+SDK

+## Updating Bamboo Dependencies
+Edit the `pom.xml` file and set `<bamboo.version>6.2.1</bamboo.version>` to the latest Bamboo version.
+This in turn will mean `atlas-run` will load the specified Bamboo version.

+You can find the versions that are available at https://maven.atlassian.com/maven-external/com/atlassian/bamboo/atlassian-bamboo-web/.

 ## Running Bamboo
 Run the command `atlas-run` to start an instance of Bamboo with the plugin deployed.